HamzaYacub/QAC-Fundamental-Project/README.md

 table of risk assessment

-## List of project requirements
+## Product Backlog

-list of functional and non functional requirements of the project
+list of functional and non functional requirements of the project / user stories / include story points

+## Sprint Backlog

+A list of tasks needed to be done for each user story

+## Project Tracking

+Show trello board here

 ## Design